 19. Thyme Bar

 Nestled in a historic pre-war cellar beneath 23rd Street in Manhattan’s Flatiron, this speakeasy-style lounge’s dimly-lit interior and close seating are sure to make for an unforgettable evening.
-For those hoping to dazzle their dates even further, the lounge has premiered a brand new menu, the “Thyme Bar Experience,” an elegant five-course apéritif and winter selection that includes elaborate libations and delicate bites, designed to transport guests on a sensory journey and celebrate the art of mixology and presentation.
+For those hoping to dazzle their dates even further, the lounge has premiered a tasting menu, the “Thyme Bar Experience,” an elegant five-course apéritif and winter selection that includes elaborate libations and delicate bites, designed to transport guests on a sensory journey and celebrate the art of mixology and presentation.
+Just make sure you secure a reservation for the tasting menu, because the experience doesn’t take walk-ins.

 20 W 23rd St, Cellar; thymebarnyc.com